camunda/camunda-bpm-platform/connect/README.md

 # License:

-The source files in this repository are made available under the <a href="LICENSE">Apache License, Version 2.0</a>.
+The source files in this repository are made available under the <a href="../LICENSE">Apache License, Version 2.0</a>.